Breast augmentation is a surgery to increase the size or change the shape of your breasts.

 Before a Breast Augmentation

 Your doctor may ask you to provide a picture of a woman whose breasts you want yours to resemble.
-Your doctor may also ask you to look through an album of breast sizes and shapes to help understand the outcome you desire.
 Computer imaging can also help determine desired results.

 Your doctor may do the following: